rodcochran/rqx/CONTRIBUTING.md

 This project started as an experiment, with the goal of learning.
 It evolved quickly into a genuine contender for high-concurrency HTTP handling in Python.

-The goal is to be maintain feature parity with [httpx](https://github.com/encode/httpx), but with the performance of async Rust.
-This basically creates 2 natural places for improvements: feature parity and performance, with correctness as table stakes.
+The goal is an API familiar to [httpx](https://github.com/encode/httpx) users, with the performance of async Rust.
+It is deliberately not a drop-in replacement; the v1.0.0 milestone says what v1 means.
+That leaves two natural places for improvements, httpx parity and performance, with correctness as table stakes.

 There are several tags we use to make that simple: `httpx-feature-parity` and then your run-of-the-mill tags like `bug`, `enhancement`, etc.